 Research Into Action Webinar: The Science of What Makes People Care

-Friday, September 27, 2019 – CADCA and its Geographic Health Equity Alliance (GHEA) are proud to present this special edition of Research Into Action focusing on public health communications strategy.
+Friday, September 27, 2019 – CADCA and its Geographic Health Equity Alliance (GHEA) presented this special edition of Research Into Action focusing on public health communications strategy.
 Dr. Annie Neimand and Ann Christiano of the Center for Public Interest Communications at the University of Florida offered a presentation entitled, “The Science of What Makes People Care”.
 The scientific evidence is piling up: people don’t act on information, they act on what they care most about.
 Researchers at the Center for Public Interest Communications distilled six core principles from behavioral, cognitive and social science that participants can apply to help people care more about their work.
 In this lively webinar, participants learned to apply these rules to their own work and left with a science-based framework for approaching new communications challenges.

 University of Florida’s Center for Public Interest Communications: Click here to access research and resources provided by CPIC